polarstreams/polar/docs/install/KUBERNETES.md

 ### Installing Barco Streams on Kubernetes

-You can install Barco on Kubernetes using `kubectl`.
+You can use `kubectl` to install Barco on Kubernetes.

 #### Define Barco's namespace